Lighthouses of Spain: Coast of Morocco

 and gallery, rising from one side of a 1-story keeper's house.
 Lighthouse

 painted white; lantern, gallery, and watch room painted green; house

 painted green with white trim.
-An aerial photo is at right, C.W.
+A portion of a panoramic photo by Paco Lopez is at right, C.W.
 Bash

 view.
 The Islas